QuestDB 6.0.5 September release, geospatial support

 We have been tracking the most active GitHub discussions, and we are keeping a keen eye on the features and fixes that are most popular to our community.
 We are picking up the most upvoted and active topics in our GitHub Discussions and the feature requests in GitHub issues.
 If there's a feature you'd love to see, open a discussion on the topic or share your support if a thread for it exists already!

 We're eagerly awaiting feedback on this release, so feel free to reach out and tell us how this version is running.
-Let us know how we're doing or just come by and say hello in our Slack Community or browse the repository on GitHub.
+Let us know how we're doing or just come by and say hello in our community forums or browse the repository on GitHub.